alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

-# Embeddings as a pre-processing tool to an LLM process (legal document analysis) (article under construction!) :construction:
+# Embeddings as a pre-processing tool to an LLM process (legal document analysis) (article under construction!)